Ivica Račan: Opposition years (1990–1999)

-Return to power (2000–2003)
+Prime Minister (2000–2003)

-In August 1998 Račan and Budiša signed a coalition agreement and later won the 2000 elections, dislodging HDZ from power after a decade.
+In August 1998, Račan and Budiša signed a coalition agreement and later won the 2000 elections, dislodging HDZ from power after a decade.

 Following the election, Račan became Prime Minister of Croatia and formed a six-party centre-left government with ministers from SDP, HSLS, the Croatian Peasant Party (HSS), the Liberal Party (LS), the Croatian People's Party (HNS), and the Istrian Democratic Assembly (IDS).

 Račan, like the newly elected president Stjepan Mesić, was initially hailed as a new, reformist leader who would symbolize the break with Croatia's authoritarian and nationalist past.
 While a democrat, Račan was, however, inefficient in running a government comprising six parties, the first coalition in modern Croatian history.
 His style of governance, sometimes described by the phrase "Odlučno možda" ("Decisively maybe" in English), plagued his government with factional struggles.
 Račan had to adopt a compromise-making attitude which limited the government's ability to commit fully to what should be done.

 Račan faced problems when his main coalition partner Budiša lost in the 2000 Croatian presidential election.
 This made Budiša lose any significant role in the government so he became frustrated and started making trouble.

 This led to the break-up with Budiša who took a more nationalist approach to dealing with the issues of ICTY indictments against Croatian Army generals.
 This rift began to affect Račan's government on other issues.
 IDS was the first to leave the coalition in June 2001.

-Račan formally resigned on 5 July 2002 after their coalition partner HSLS obstructed the ratification of a vital agreement with Slovenia on the status of the co-owned Krško Nuclear Power Plant.
+Račan formally resigned on 5 July 2002, after their coalition partner HSLS obstructed the ratification of a vital agreement with Slovenia on the status of the co-owned Krško Nuclear Power Plant.
 This led to a party split which saw the main faction of HSLS leave the ruling coalition and a dissenting faction which formed a new party called LIBRA which opted to stay in the government.
 This enabled Račan to form a slightly modified government that would remain in power until the next elections in 2003.